Demonetization in India- The Great Fiasco

 Braving the cold waves, the people of India are forced to queue up outside the ATM of different banks, but soon the cash machines become empty.
 Around half of the ATM in the country is non-functional and there is a great cash crunch even after 55 days.

-About 10 Lakh youth come into work force every month.
+About 10 Lakh youth come into the workforce every month.
 But instead of the tall claims of present Government to provide 2 Crore jobs each year, the present demonetization has reduced the jobs.

 More than 120 people died due to the inconveniences caused in queues.
 The refusal to accept old banknotes by hospitals also caused several deaths.

-In unognised sector the wage earners and laborers are retrenched, as there is no cash to pay them.
+In unorganized sector, the wage earners and laborers are retrenched, as there is no cash to pay them.
 There has been a loss of several man days or working days.

 It has destroyed the age old Indian culture.
 The festivals and family occasions like marriages which enrich the Indian culture are being destroyed.
 The common man cannot marry off his daughter as he wishes or dreams of throughout his life.